Input-output equivalence and identifiability: some simple generalizations of the differential algebra approach: Introduction

-The algebraic approach is based on using characteristic sets \cite{Ritt1950} (a method of solving/reducing differential polynomial systems) to generate a monic set of equations in terms of only the known or measured variables and the parameters, called the \emph{input-output equations}, whose solutions are the set of all input-output pairs for the model.
+The usual algebraic approach \cite{Ljung1994,Ollivier1990,Audoly2001,Saccomani2003} is based on using characteristic sets \cite{Ritt1950} (a method of solving/reducing differential polynomial systems) to generate a monic set of simplified equations in terms of only the known or measured variables and the parameters, called the \emph{input-output equations}, whose solutions are the set of all input-output pairs for the model.
 The coefficients of the input-output equations can then be used to test identifiability of the model \cite{Audoly2001,Saccomani2003,Margaria2001}.
 One of the major limitations of this approach is that for more complex models it can become computationally intractable \cite{Saccomani2003}.
-However, intuitively what makes the input-output equations informative about model identifiability is not that they are generated by characteristic sets, but rather that their solutions are the solution trajectories of the measured variables of the original system.
-It would therefore seem natural to extend this approach to more general methods of generating input-output equations.
+Recently a faster approach has been developed that uses the differential algebra method to evaluate identifiability without generating input-output equations \cite{hong2018global}.
+Nonetheless, input-output equations remain useful, particularly for proving results for identifiability of general classes of models.
+Thus, expanding the approaches to generate input-output remains an important goal.
+Intuitively one would expect that what makes the input-output equations informative about model identifiability is not that they are generated by characteristic sets per se, but rather that their solutions are the solution trajectories of the measured variables of the original system.
+Moreover, there are many different approaches to reducing or solving systems of equations (e.g. Gr\"{o}bner bases, \textit{ad hoc} substitution), which intuitively ought to generate equivalent results (and indeed Meshkat et al. \cite{Meshkat2012} showed that Gr\"{o}bner bases can be used to generate input output equations).
+It would therefore seem natural to extend this approach to more general differential algebraic methods of generating input-output equations or evaluating identifiability.

-Indeed, an initial foray in this direction has been made by Meshkat et al. \cite{Meshkat2012}, who show that Gr\"{o}bner bases provide an alternative to Ritt's pseudodivision in generating input-output equations.
-In this paper, we show that the input output equations contain complete identifiability information regardless of how they are generated, and moreover both Gr\"{o}bner bases (shown independently of \cite{Meshkat2012}) and the differential Gr\"{o}bner bases of Mansfield \cite{Mansfield1991} yield a set of input-output equations.
-Using this more general approach allows more flexible calculations for testing structural identifiability, which can speed up computation and make tractable models which would otherwise be computationally infeasible for the differential algebra approach.
-We then present examples and comparisons of the different solution methods, and show how choosing alternative solutions methods may allow the differential algebra approach to identifiability to be feasible for more complicated, nonlinear models.